Tropical Medicine Museum

 - Assistant

-The museum preserves and exhibits various pathogens (parasites, bacteria, and viruses), specimens of vector insects and dangerous animals, visual materials, documents, and other valuable materials related to the history of medicine, as well as panels describing tropical diseases and other infectious diseases.
-A special section has been created where visitors can classify mosquitoes and separate male from female, with the aim of increasing interest and understanding of tropical infectious diseases among many people.
-The museum also provides explanations in English and Chinese using tablets.
+The museum's management preserves and displays various pathogens (parasites, bacteria and viruses), specimens of vector insects and dangerous animals, visual materials, documents, and valuable materials from the history of medicine.
+There are also panels outlining tropical and other infectious diseases.
+There is also a new section where visitors can classify mosquitoes and determine their sex, with the aim of increasing interest in and understanding of tropical infectious diseases among a wide audience.

-The Institute of Tropical Medicine manages the "Summer School on Tropical Medicine and Emerging Viral Infectious Diseases" during the summer vacation for junior and senior high school students, in order to communicate the research activities of the Institute of Tropical Medicine to the society and to provide an opportunity to focus on infectious diseases, medicine and public health in the world.
+Public relations and awareness-raising activities are also planned, including a 'Summer School on Tropical Medicine and Emerging Viral Infections', which will be organized and run during the summer holidays for junior and senior high school students.
+The aim is to communicate the research activities of the Institute of Tropical Medicine and other institutions to society, while providing an opportunity for students to focus on infectious diseases, medicine and public health worldwide.

-The IT (Information Technology) environment will be improved by upgrading servers and network equipment, and efforts will be made to maintain a high level of security at the Institute of Tropical Medicine.
-In addition, the Museum of Tropical Medicine is responsible for the maintenance of the IT environment, including the loan of IT equipment to meet the diverse needs of the Institute's researchers and other users.
+Maintenance and management of the IT environment: The IT environment is enhanced through updating servers and network equipment, and efforts are made to maintain a high level of security at the Institute of Tropical Medicine.
+At the same time, the Institute's website is maintained and managed, including the updating of information.
+The department is also responsible for maintaining the environment, including providing a system for lending IT equipment to meet the diverse needs of researchers and others at the Institute of Tropical Medicine.